liliocandidior/Badgercopter_Hybrid-Robot-Project/README.md

 WiFi Antenna | 1 | [Up Shop](https://up-shop.org/up-core-wifi-antenna-kit.html)
 Quadcopter Camera | 1 | [ArduCam](https://www.amazon.com/Arducam-Camera-Microphone-Windows-Android/dp/B09SHKWXB3/ref=sr_1_15?crid=37X4AFQZOKX3J&keywords=arducam&qid=1658869230&sprefix=arducam%2Caps%2C77&sr=8-15&ufe=app_do%3Aamzn1.fos.006c50ae-5d4c-4777-9bc0-4513d670b6bc&th=1)

 ### Software

 The functionality of the system can only be achieved by having multiple agents running synchronously.
+Shown in the figure below, ROS on the onboard computer will serve as human interface to control the quadcopter.
+Users can use multi-ROS under same ROS master to achieve remote control of onboard computer, or simply ssh into the computer to achieve remote control.
+Then

 ## Resources